Bought for $2.50, Grateful Dead concert poster could fetch $20k

 “$150.”

-Weinstein packed them up into his car and took them home to show his friends and roommates.
+Weinstein packed the poster up into his car and took them home to show his friends and roommates.
 He kept them for years, giving a few away to friends over the decades, until he settled down with a family, placing them in a drawer and occasionally showing them to his kids.

 One day Weinstein, a visual artist, spoke with others in the industry, mentioning his cache of posters.
 He found out some were worth a few hundred bucks.
 Nothing crazy.